 - The Great Lakes are projected to rise as much as 7 degrees by 2050 and 12 degrees by 2100, reducing water quality, causing more algal blooms, and harming fish populations

 Together, Indiana University is leading a collaborative effort to create and implement a bold plan.
 We are proactively preparing for environmental change, delivering actionable solutions to communities across the state of Indiana.

 We will take our research out of the laboratory and into the field, pasture, office, factory, daycare, and backyard.
 Our findings will help government officials implement city-specific plans for environmental resilience.
 We can build greener, more prosperous communities that are more resilient to storms, heat waves, and other extreme weather events.

 IU researchers will develop future-focused policy recommendations to help Indiana lawmakers balance business goals, development, and sustainability.

 Governments and local businesses need to make the right investments in areas like agriculture, industry, infrastructure and public safety.
 Indiana-specific data will help researchers identify practical, sustainable, and economically viable investment strategies with a net benefit for all Hoosiers.

 First Key Steps

-- Establish an Environmental Resilience Institute serving as a locally-focused center for the study of social and ecological responses to environmental change.
+- Establish an Environmental Resilience Institute serving as a center for the study of social and ecological responses to environmental change.

 - Execute pilot projects that apply our findings with a variety of cross-sector community partners.
 With the Indianapolis Office of Sustainability, Keep Indianapolis Beautiful, and Citizens Energy Group, we will pioneer a new model for water re-use in Pleasant Run Creek.
 And as part of the Lower Wabash Landscape Conservation Team, we will help farmers and land owners determine returns on crops and timber based on forecasts of soil and water conditions.